khoifishpond/viewing_party/README.md

 [Viewing Party](https://github.com/khoifishpond/viewing_party) is a 10-day, 2 person project, during Mod 3 of 4 for Turing School's Back End Engineering Program.

-Our challenge was to build a functioning web app consisting of multiple relational databases and pull from multiple APIs to create friendships that can make viewing parties associated with a movie.
+Our challenge was to build a functioning web app consisting of multiple relational databases and pull from multiple API endpoints to create friendships that can make viewing parties associated with a movie.

 Learning goals and areas of focus consisted of: